Getting the question right is the answer.

 There is no doubt that Martin Luther’s hymn Ein feste Burg was famous when Elgar composed the Enigma Variations in 1898-99.
 Hans Richter began conducting regular concert series in 1877 at St. Jame’s Hall in London that featured Wagner’s music.
 Richter was Wagner’s protégé and enjoyed immense popularity with British audiences.
 These and other concerts led by Richter included Wagner’s Kaisermarsch, a piece that quotes Luther’s Ein feste Burg.
 One of numerous instances took place when Richter conducted a performance of Kaisermarsch at the Crystal Palace 0n November 17, 1899.
 Five months earlier in June 1899, Richter conducted the premiere of the Enigma Variations.

 There is another explanation for why Elgar suspected the hidden theme would soon be exposed.
 He was profoundly grateful to Richter for agreeing to conduct the premiere of the Enigma Variations.
 As a token of his gratitude, Elgar presented him with a copy of Longfellow’s Hyperion.
 In a letter accompanying the book, Elgar wrote, “I send you the little book about which we conversed & from which I, as a child, received my first idea of the great German nations.”
-Little did Richter know the unstated Principal Theme to the Enigma Variations and its composer are mentioned within its pages.
+Little did Richter know the secret melody to the Enigma Variations and its composer are mentioned within its pages.
 No wonder Elgar thought the answer would soon be discovered, for he literally gave it away to an eminent musician who should have recognized it if he ever bothered to read the book.
 Being a renowned conductor in great demand, there is no indication he ever did.
 Elgar proved that sometimes the best way to hide something is in plain sight.

 In the Royal life of England, Ein feste Burg was given a prominent place of honor as shown by the coronations of 1902 and 1911, global events in the Edwardian era attended by leaders and representatives from around the world when the sun did not set on the British Empire.
 At the 1902 coronation of King Edward VII, Ein feste Burg was performed multiple times, first as a hymn during the processional, and later in Wagner’s Kaisermarsch.
 This same hymn was performed at the 1911 coronation of King George V and Queen Mary, again as part of the processional music and also in the homage anthem composed by Sir Frederick Bridge “making liberal use of Ein’ feste Burg.”